jamesobed/ISDS-Random-Number-generator/README.md

-# Getting Started with Create React App
+# ISDS Assessment React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Random Number Generator App

-In the project directory, you can run:
+In the project directory, you can generate a random by entering a minimum and a maximum number:
+Minimum number must be a positive number
+Maximum number must be a greater than zero

 ### `npm start`